rjvareed/Okta_oauth_service_app_script/README.md

 This script is meant to be as minimalist as possible and is based on the following guide: https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/main/

-Basically it is setting up an app to handle the client credentials flow but with Okta as the resource server This script only works on Linux (for now).
+It sets up an app to handle the client credentials flow but with Okta as the resource server This script only works on Linux (for now).
 Requires `python3-jwt` package (`sudo apt install python3-jwt`).
 Also make sure you have curl and python `sudo apt install curl` `sudo apt install python3`

 # Setting up the app in Okta

-In admin panel go to `Applications` -> `Create App Integration` Select `API Services` and hit next
+In admin panel go to `Applications` -> `Create App Integration`

+Select `API Services` and hit next

 Name the app

 Click edit to the right of `Client Credentials`

-Next to `Client authentication` check `Public key / Private key` Make sure `Save keys in Okta` is checked then click `Add key` Click `Generate new key`
+Next to `Client authentication` check `Public key / Private key`

+Make sure `Save keys in Okta` is checked then click `Add key`

+Click `Generate new key`

-Make sure the private key is in JSON format by clicking the JSON option, then click Copy to clipboard The private key should look something like:
+Make sure the private key is in JSON format by clicking the JSON option, then click Copy to clipboard

+The private key should look something like:

 ```
 {
     "d": "Tmi2hsBHl0BEIe4Mm3RVQhTt0aEdyDklXIfxtYddNPAvvsP62y2Oj-asday-asdMQHc3vHNLhIDZasdD3PW-qK7XEzdasdXMerhwZy4neaG4M5m3hdP2Toh9iiytqo2-HgCNSsY1nmk_SJoHtYQz8F_r362YEpT19W_eVjxrS2Ax0BGMRRYv06Hcht_2cM6hh1bbQMoNObwh14An12KeWtEUcc_H4kZJ0LSxQccEGoK7JHmH9fWsihB-N7A3r4a39gkDBTrF39lxzYwm1YYKWwhFaV0Vq68PMM8Mo06HfzWkPyW81OgHJzwTBjX_0NnRMqBdU1z5w9aiUG539khz8Q",